Low Pressure Dosing System

 The system generally has three components:

-• a series of tanks or compartmented tanks used to settle out and partially treat the wastewater
+- A series of tanks or compartmented tanks used to settle out and partially treat the wastewater

-• a pump tank for dosing wastewater to the distribution system
+- A pump tank for dosing wastewater to the distribution system

-• a system for distributing the wastewater into the soil
+- A system for distributing the wastewater into the soil

 The pump tank houses a pump that discharges wastewater to the discharge system three or four times a day.
 The distribution system consists of a small pipe with holes drilled in it, laid in narrow 6 to 12 inch-wide trenches.
 The pump discharges wastewater to the trenches.
 Once in the trench, the wastewater seeps into the soil.